Orientation Registration Fall 2022

 - Help you get settled on campus and answer your questions as you begin your activities at FDU; and

-- Ensure that all students are added to email lists that provide valuable immigration-related information, including travel advisories, workshops, tax information, and events, throughout the year.
+- Ensure that all students are added to email lists that provide valuable visa-status-related information, including travel advisories, workshops, tax information, and events, throughout the year.

-Please complete your initial check-in to avoid jeopardizing your legal immigration status in the U.S., and contact us with any questions concerning your immigration status or your adjustment to FDU.
+Please complete your initial check-in to avoid jeopardizing your legal visa status in the U.S., and contact us with any questions concerning your visa status or your adjustment to FDU.

 Who Must Check InYou must report to the ISS for check-in if you are: